-Our results showed the highest depression score (BDI) and current and general anxiety score (STAI-S / STAI-T) in patients with rheumatoid arthritis (RA-HDA), and the lowest BDI score in patients with OA.
+Our results showed the highest depression score (BDI) and current and general anxiety score (STAI -S / STAI-T) in patients with RA-HDA, and the lowest BDI score in patients with OA.

 Patients with RA have a high prevalence of psychiatric comorbidities, which aligns with our findings.
-The lifetime prevalence of depression is estimated to be 41-66%, and for anxiety disorders is up to 70% [14, 15, 16].
+The lifetime prevalence of depression is estimated to be 41-66%, and for anxiety disorders it amounts to 70% [14, 15, 16].

-By examining the differences in the degree of anxiety and depression of patients with RA and the control group, a statistically significant difference was established in the coefficients of depression among people with RA (BDI, RA-MDA-16.39 \pm 12.65, RA-HAD-19.13 \pm 10.25) and control group (6.93 \pm 4.49) (p < 0.001), as well as in instantaneous scores (STAI-S) and general anxiety (STAI-T) (p < 0.001), which is in accordance with the literature data [17, 18].

-Ozcetin and colleagues compared patients with RA, fibromyalgia and knee osteoarthritis in regards to anxiety and depression, and found the highest average BDI score in FM patients and the lowest in patients with OA knee, the lowest values of anxiety in FM, and the highest in RA [19].
+By examining the differences in the degree of anxiety and depression of patients with RA and the control group, a statistically significant difference was established in the coefficients of depression among people with RA (BDI, RA-MDA 16.39 $\pm$ 12.65; RA-HAD 19.13 $\pm$ 10.25), and CO (6.93 $\pm$ 4.49) (p < 0.001), as well as in instantaneous scores (STAI-S) and general anxiety (STAI-T) (p < 0.001), which is in accordance with the literature data [17, 18].
+Ozcetin et al. [19] compared patients with RA, FM, and knee OA in regards to anxiety and depression, and found the highest average BDI score in FM patients and the lowest in patients with OA knee, the lowest values of anxiety in FM, and the highest in RA.

-Fibromyalgia often coexists with RA, which we can see in our results.
-Of the 30 patients with a positive test for FM, 25 (83.33%) already have a diagnosis of RA.
-These results are confirmed by the research of Frederick Wolf and his associates, which indicate a significant prevalence of FM and FM associate findings in patients with RA [20].
+FM often coexists with RA, which we can see in our results.
+Of the 30 patients with a positive test for FM, 25 (83.33%) already had a diagnosis of RA.
+These results are confirmed by the research of Wolfe et al. [20], which indicate a significant prevalence of FM and FM-associated findings in patients with RA.

-We established statistically significantly higher scores for anxiety and depression as well as the lower values of memory coefficients in people with FM compared to the control group of healthy subjects, which was found in previous studies [21, 22].
-Cognitive impairment was found in patients with fibromyalgia compared with healthy controls, and the level of emotional disorders (depression and anxiety) may explain the heterogeneity of studies [23].
-Additionally, data from the literature indicates that most patients with FM who have anxiety and depression also have poor quality of life and do not have adequate social support [24].
+We noted statistically significantly higher scores for anxiety and depression as well as the lower values of memory coefficients in people with FM compared to the CO group, which was found in previous studies [21, 22].
+Cognitive impairment was found in patients with FM, which is contrast to the healthy controls, and the level of emotional disorders (depression and anxiety) may explain the heterogeneity of studies [23].

+Additionally, data from the literature indicate that most patients with FM who have anxiety and depression also have poor quality of life and do not have adequate social support [24].
-Our study did not establish a statistically significant difference in the psychological status of patients (depression, current and general anxiety of patients), patient memory level and intensity of pain in patients with positive FM test results in comparison to patients with rheumatic diseases who do not meet the criteria for FM.
-On the contrary, findings of Katz and associates found that in patients with FM there are more incidences of memory impairment

-(70.2-24.6%), mental confusion (56.1-12.3%) and speech difficulty (40.4-3.5%), compared to patients with rheumatic diseases who do not meet the criteria for FM [24].
+Our study did not find a statistically significant difference in the psychological status of patients (depression, current and general anxiety of patients), patient memory level, and intensity of pain in patients with positive FM test results in comparison to patients with rheumatic diseases who do not meet the criteria for FM.
+In contrast, the findings of Katz et al. [24] found that in patients with FM there are more incidences of memory impairment (70.2- 24.6%), mental confusion (56.1-12.3%), and speech difficulty (40.4-3.5%), compared to patients with rheumatic diseases who do not meet the criteria for FM.

-Our results also showed statistically significantly lower values of memory coefficients in patients with chronic pain (RA vs. CO p < 0.05), (OA vs. CO p < 0.001), (FM vs. CO p < 0.05) compared to the control group.
+Our results also showed statistically significantly lower values of memory coefficients in patients with chronic pain (RA vs. CO p < 0.05), (OA vs. CO p < 0.001), (FM vs. CO p < 0.05) compared to the CO group.
 The previous study on cognitive impairment in patients with RA compared to healthy subjects indicates a higher incidence of the presence of memory problems in patients with RA [25].
-Furthermore, Roldán-Tapia and colleagues have shown that patients with RA and FM developed substantial cognitive impairments, which could not be easily explained by the pathology of this chronic diseases [26].
+Furthermore, Roldán-Tapia et al. [26] have shown that patients with RA and FM developed substantial cognitive impairments, which could not be easily explained by the pathology of these chronic diseases.